 The next thing I wanted to look at was which club was better for short chips onto the green.
 I placed a few balls on the fairway, a few in the rough, and a few that needed to fly over a bunker.

 I think this is where a lot of people struggle and is where they lose a lot of strokes.
 I see so many people not committing to the chip and end up hitting inches behind the ball.
 I also see people worried about this and end up drilling the ball 10 yards off the green.

-Part of the reason could be skill, part of it could be mindset, but I also think that part of it is club selection.
+Part of the reason could be skill, part of it could be a mindset, but I also think that part of it is club selection.
 Loft and bounce play a role in the game, but we’ll talk more about that later.

 I chipped the ball 9 times with each club and recorded how far the ball ended up from the pin.
 Here are the numbers for my 56-degree: